Mintbase/Grants-Program/applications/anagolay-project-idiyanale-phase-1.md

 - What need(s) does your project meet?
   - Rights management for Copyrights and Ownerships
   - Verifiable Proofs using the transparent process ( Workflow )
-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+- Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?
   - NONE

 ## Team :busts_in_silhouette: